 Frequently asked questions — Washing Machine & Dishwasher Installation Greenwich

-Delivery teams may position and level a machine, but the ABI recommends getting a professional to install any new appliance that requires plumbing.³ A supply hose connected without isolation valves and a waste hose pushed into a sink without a proper standpipe is not a compliant installation.
+Delivery teams may position and level a machine, but the ABI recommends getting a professional to install any new appliance that requires plumbing.³ A supply hose connected without isolation valves and a waste hose pushed into a sink without a proper standpipe is poor practice and increases the risk of siphoning or overflow problems.

-A plumber connection takes under an hour and protects against one of the most common causes of home insurance claims.
+A plumber connection typically takes under an hour and helps reduce the risk of common appliance-related water damage.

-A plumber can install a standpipe with P-trap and air gap in 30–60 minutes, typically at an additional cost of £150–£250.
+A plumber can install a standpipe with P-trap and air gap, or another correctly installed waste connection, in 30–60 minutes — typically at an additional cost of £150–£250.
 Mention this when booking so the plumber arrives with the correct fittings.

 Yes — integrated installation is more involved than freestanding.
 The unit door panel needs removing, the machine needs sliding out, and connections are made in restricted space.
 In some configurations this is a two-person job.